Javier Ocasio-Perez: Spacecraft Engineer

 Nobody builds a spaceship alone.
 Groups of scientists and engineers build pieces of a big project.
 Every group has to understand how their part fits and what it must do.
 Part of Javier’s job is to make sure that all those groups are being heard and understood.
 Mistakes could cost lives.

 Javier also is in charge of testing.
 The spaceship must survive launch.
 It must work in the vacuum of space where there is no air.
 It must work in extreme cold.
 It must work in little or no gravity.
 Testing gives NASA confidence the mission will succeed.
+He is proud to have worked on the James Webb Space Telescope that was launched in December of 2021.

 Javier is very thankful that somebody helped him get a summer internship at NASA.
 That led to him being hired.
 Now he works hard to make sure other Hispanics and minorities are also given help and opportunities.
 Javier serves on the Goddard Hispanic Advisory Committee to make sure minorities find out about internships.
 He tells people about careers at NASA.
 He helps minorities apply for job openings.